Executive Function Coaching: A Guide for HSC Students in 2026

 Working memory lets your child hold information in mind while using it.
 During essay writing, for example, your child needs to remember the question, relevant quotes, and the argument structure simultaneously.

 Strategies like note-taking, mind map exercises, and regular content review sessions support working memory by externalising information.
-Exams put a huge load on working memory where a student has to recall facts, manage time, understand questions, and plan answers all at once.
+Exams put a huge load on working memory where a student has to recall facts, manage time, understand questions, and plan answers all at once, and in a high pressure environment.

 Externalising information helps your child build scaffolds outside the brain during study, so the brain isn’t trying to hold everything at once when they revise or walk into the exam.